Insurance for Self-Build Campervans & Motorhomes

 - A minimum of one window on each side of the habitation part of the vehicle.

-Furthermore, all the features added to the vehicle must be a permanent installation meaning that if any further alterations are made they must be compliant with the above criteria.
-This is especially important when it comes to motorhome and self-build campervan insurance policies as if modifications are made without prior notice your policy could become void.
+Furthermore, all the features added to the vehicle must be a permanent installation meaning that any further alterations must be compliant with the above criteria.
+This is especially important when it comes to self-build or converted motorhome or campervan insurance policies because your policy could become void if modifications are made without prior notice.

-You can see the full list of guidance for converting a vehicle into a motorhome on the Department for Transport website.
+You can see the full guidance for converting a vehicle into a motorhome on the Department for Transport section of the GOV.UK website.

 What Criteria Do I Need to Insure My Self-Built Motorhome?